kittykatattack/dust/README.md

 appear.
 The third argument is a function that returns the sprite you want to use for each particle.
 Use any sprite creation method you like.
-If you use a `MovieClip` sprite and supply more than one frame texture, Pixi Dust will randomly display different frames for each particle.
+If you use a `MovieClip` sprite and supply more than one frame texture, Dust will randomly display different frames for each particle.
 The fourth argument is the container that you want to add the particles to; in this example the particles will be added to the stage.
 The fifth argument is the number of particles you want to create.
 The `create` method returns an array